Vertex reconstruction in the TAO experiment: Introduction

 Machine learning approaches, especially deep learning algorithms (DLAs), have increasingly proven valuable in event vertex reconstruction in various high-energy and neutrino physics experiments because they can improve the accuracy and resolution of event reconstruction compared to traditional approaches.
 For instance, the JUNO experiment has applied convolutional neural network (CNN) and graph neural network (GNN) models to event vertex and energy reconstruction tasks~\cite{Li:2022gpb,Qian:2021vnh,Li:2022tvg}, with promising results based on simulation studies.
 Training on extensive simulated event data allows these deep learning models to learn complex nonlinear correlations between input variables, such as charge and timing data collected by PMTs, and the actual vertex positions, enabling accurate and rapid event vertex prediction even under challenging conditions.
 Furthermore, they facilitate real-time event processing, a vital aspect for experiments requiring high throughput.

-In the case of small-scale detectors like TAO, a compact detector design results in insufficient photon time-of-flight resolution and hinders the construction of precise time templates.
-Instead, CCA relies solely on the spatial distribution of charge to directly and efficiently compute the charge-weighted centroid with low algorithmic complexity and high computational efficiency, making it ideal for reliable and rapid reconstruction of large event sets.
+In the case of small-scale detectors like TAO, the time resolution of 8 ns, due to the design of the electronics system~\cite{Venettacci:2024hwy}, is insufficient to resolve photon time-of-flight differences.
+This limitation hinders the construction of precise time templates.
+Instead, CCA relies solely on the spatial distribution of charge to efficiently compute the charge-weighted centroid with low algorithmic complexity and high computational efficiency, making it ideal for reliable and rapid reconstruction of large event sets.
 DLA eliminates the need for constructing templates by directly learning nonlinear mappings from the charge and time data, achieving exceptional reconstruction accuracy.
 Its inherent parallel processing capabilities enable large-scale data handling, making it a powerful complement to traditional approaches.
 Therefore, this paper focuses on CCA and DLA and systematically investigates the optimization strategies and performance characteristics of the two algorithms, proposing the corresponding high-precision vertex reconstruction solutions for the TAO experiment and ensuring robust preparation for the upcoming data acquisition phase.

 The remainder of this paper is organized as follows.
 Section \ref{sec:TAO detector} provides an overview of the core detection framework of the TAO detector.
 Section \ref{sec: CCA} details the principles and enhancements of the CCA.
 In Section \ref{sec: DLA}, we describe the model architecture, parameters, and datasets employed in the DLA.
 Section \ref{sec: R&D} presents the experimental results and discussion, including performance analysis and comparative evaluation of two algorithms.
 Finally, Section \ref{sec: summary} concludes the paper and outlines potential avenues for future work.